PrintM3D/Micro-Docs/technical-support/removing-stuck-filament.md

 ![](../.gitbook/assets/sf2.PNG)

-4. Next us a pair of cutters to cut the filament right underneath the gear \(be careful not to cut the small black tube poking out of the nozzle.
+4. Next use a pair of cutters to cut the filament right underneath the gear \(be careful not to cut the small black tube poking out of the nozzle.

 ![](../.gitbook/assets/sf3.PNG)